-It’s a struggle for many agencies.
+Getting clients is a struggle for many agencies.
 The demands, the requirements and hoops clients push you to jump through.
 It’s a headache that only seems to get worse with time.
-It’s no surprise then that many agencies continue to depend on referrals for new business.
+It’s no surprise that many agencies continue to depend on referrals for new business.

 In the past, marketing agencies would primarily depend on networking or referrals.
 They’d reach out to old clients, ask for introductions, head to events.
 They’d slog through poorly crafted RFPs, the demands for spec work (that you know they’ll use without paying for), competing for a chance to win their business and their general I-don’t-need-you attitude.